Ahead of the 2022 midterm elections, we're breaking down some of the key races in states facing tight races.

 Now, Republicans are trying to influence who runs elections in the state.
 Here’s what to know.

 Races to watch

-Here are the top races to watch at the state and federal level in Michigan.
-And here’s what each elected position actually does.
+Here are the top races to watch at the state and federal level in Wisconsin.
+PS: Here’s what each elected position actually does.

 Attorney General Race

 Stakes: A state’s AG is in charge of enforcing laws like abortion bans, mask mandates, and gun restrictions.
 And Kaul and Toney have shown that they have different stances on some of these top issues.
 That could influence how these laws are prosecuted in the state.